VarunBansal1409/HTML_CSS_Practice/README.md

-# HTML_CSS_Practice
+# HTML_Practice
-"This repository serves as a comprehensive collection of all the HTML & CSS development concepts, resources, and projects I have studied and learned from during my learning journey.
+"This repository serves as a comprehensive collection of all the HTML development concepts, resources, and projects I have studied and learned from during my learning journey.
- It includes everything from the basics to more advanced topics, showcasing my progress and understanding of HTML & CSS technologies."
+ It includes everything from the basics to more advanced topics, showcasing my progress and understanding of HTML technologies."